Controlling Canard Cycles: Controlling Canard Cycles for the van der Pol oscillator

 where $\varphi_i\coloneqq\bar\varphi_i\circ\Phi_i^{-1}$ for $i=1,\ldots,M$, and it is clear from its definition that $\left\{ \varphi_i \right\}$ is a partition of unity a neighborhood of the origin $0\in\R^N$ subordinate to the open cover $\left\{ \Phi_i(K_i) \right\}$.

 \end{enumerate}

 With the previous methodology we define the controller that stabilizes canard cycles of the van der Pol oscillator as

-where $u_1$ is as given by Lemma \ref{lemm:u1-vdp} and $u_2$ as in Theorem \ref{thm:fold-fast}, and where $\psi_1$ is a bump function with support $\cN_1$ containing the repelling branch $\cS_0^\txtr$ and $\cN_2$ the parabola $\left\{ y=x^2 \right\}$ around the origin.
-As an example one can propose
+where $u_1$ is as given by Lemma \ref{lemm:u1-vdp} and $u_2$ as in Theorem \ref{thm:fold-fast}, and where $\psi_1$ is a bump function with support $\cN_1$ containing the repelling branch $\cS_0^\txtr$ and $\cN_2$ the parabola $\left\{ y=x^2 \right\}$ around the origin. \ch{Although several choices for these neighbourhoods are possible, we recall an example given at the beginning of section \ref{sec:vdp}: }